hollandstar/hollandstar/README.md

 - 👀 I’m interested in sports stuff & Ai

 -
-- 📫 How to reach me @hollandstar
+- 📫 How to reach me github@hollandstar

 <!---
 hollandstar/hollandstar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.